captbaritone/jordaneldredge.com/posts/the_two_characters_that_were_destroying_our_codeigniter_sessions.md

 Date: 2013/12/10
 */

-In a [CodeIgniter] project I was working on for work had a strange bug where users were getting mysteriously logged out.
+A [CodeIgniter] project I was working on for work had a strange bug where users were getting mysteriously logged out.
 After hours of debugging I was able to narrow it down to it's minimal reproduceable form: